abhitcr1/abhitcr1/README.md

 <!--
 **abhitcr1/abhitcr1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hi there, I'm Ayush Pradhan 👋
+I'm an undergraduate student, busy patching my virtual world!

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on a DesktopChatApp
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning about AWS!
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate in more exceptional projects!
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+🤔 I’m looking for help with Web Crawling for priceComaparer 🥅 2020 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love playing FPS games and am Omen main in Valorant Connect with me: github.ioAyush Pradhan | LinkedInAyush Pradhan | Instagram

+Languages and Tools, I've worked with:
+Visual Studio Code

+HTML5

+CSS3

+Sass

+Bootstrap

+JQuery

+JavaScript

+C

+CPP

+Java

+Python

+Python

+R

+MySQL

+LaTeX

+Git

+GitHub

+git-ayush-pradhan's Github Stats
 -->